Johannes von Thurn and Taxis

-Johannes, 11th Prince of Thurn and Taxis (5 June 1926 – 14 December 1990) was a German businessman and head of the House of Thurn und Taxis from 1982 until his death.
+Johannes, 11th Prince of Thurn and Taxis (Johannes Baptista de Jesus Maria Louis Miguel Friedrich Bonifazius Lamoral; 5 June 1926 – 14 December 1990) was a German businessman and head of the House of Thurn und Taxis from 1982 until his death.

 Early life

 Johannes was born at Schloss Höfling in Regensburg, Germany, to Karl August, 10th Prince of Thurn and Taxis, and Infanta Maria Anna de Braganza.
 He had two older sisters and one younger brother.

 Marriage and family

 In the 1970s Johannes threw avant-garde parties and, because he was bisexual, he was often seen in gay discos.
-Before he was married, his "constant companion" was Princess Henriette von Auersperg, later von Bohlen und Halbach.
+Before he was married, his "permanent companion" was Princess Henriette von Auersperg (1933-2019).